|Wicked always wins, darling.|

 The dragon set off and did its thing.
 It didn’t have to piss and piss and piss, but only relieve its bladder occasionally as it flew.
 The piss had been enchanted and so colored the road over long swaths when it struck, the magic spreading it as though there were thousands of gallons of it.

-The swindler not long after stepped on the road and was instantly colored a pissy golden yellow, and was soon caught and punished.
+The swindler stepped on the road not long after and was instantly colored a pissy golden yellow, and was soon caught and punished.